 District of Columbia, New York and the state of Washington all have three-year statutes of limitations on personal injury cases.

 Maine is one of the states with the longest statute of limitations on personal injury claims, at six years.
 After the statute of limitations is passed, you may not legally file a claim for a personal injury.
 Each state also has different limitations for property damage cases as well.
-This site provides a chart listing each state’s statutes of limitations.

 If you think you might have a personal injury case, don’t wait too long before consulting an attorney.